Living in Indonesia, A Site for Expatriates

 Family Travel to Indonesia

 Many expatriates find that their family members and friends take the opportunity to visit them some time during their stay in Indonesia.
-It's so much easier for your family to understand your life in Indonesia and feel closer to you if they can mentally picture you in your home, in school and with your friends as well as having seen the traffic jams themselves.
-There is nothing like seeing a country through the eyes of someone who lives there, and has a spare room to sleep in, too!
-Take advantage of these visits to see other islands in Indonesia.
-From island to island you will find fascinating culture, delicious food, friendly people and memories to savor for a lifetime.
+It's so much easier for your family to understand your life in Indonesia and feel closer to you if they can mentally picture you in your home, in your children's school and with your friends as well as having seen the traffic jams themselves.

 Photographs

 Bring a good selection of family pictures with you to Indonesia.
 After some time in Indonesia, your small children may need a visual reminder of just who Aunt Susie is!
-Send photos home often so that you family and friends can see your new home, with your household staff and at your favorite beach spot as well as how the children are growing.
+Send photos home often so that your family and friends can see your new home, with your household staff, and at your favorite beach spot as well as how the children are growing.
 Pictures can help keep us close to those we love.

 News from Home